-Due to the changes in the organisation of teaching in the 2020 summer semester, the question of examinations naturally also arises.
+Due to the changes in the organisation of teaching in the winter semester 2020/21, the question of examinations naturally also arises.

 In many cases, examinations are scheduled at the end of or after the lecture phase.
 For these exams, lectures, presentations

 and oral exams, we have collected all relevant topics in this document on Corona-related adjustments to examinations.